Cedartown, Georgia

-Cedartown is a city and the county seat of Polk County, Georgia.
-As of the 2020 census, the city had a population of 10,190.
-Cedartown is the principal city of and is included in the Cedartown, Georgia Micropolitan Statistical Area, which is included in the Atlanta-Sandy Springs-Gainesville, Georgia-Alabama (part) Combined Statistical Area.
+Cedartown is a city and the county seat of Polk County, Georgia, United States.
+The population was 10,190 at the 2020 census.
+Cedartown is the principal city of the Cedartown micropolitan area, which is included in the Atlanta–Athens-Clarke–Sandy Springs combined statistical area.

 The Cedartown Commercial Historic District is listed on the National Register of Historic Places.
 The Cedartown Waterworks-Woman's Building-Big Spring Park Historic District is also listed along with the Northwest Cedartown Historic District and South Philpot Street Historic District.